 - Boost your marketing.It may seem counter-intuitive to spend more money in a recession, but you need to stand out.
 Other agents may be cutting their costs, which gives you less competition in the advertising world.
 For more bang for your buck, spend your time and an efficient budget on content marketing: Video tours of neighborhoods uploaded to YouTube, columns for local newspapers and attention to your blog.

-The key to succeeding in market fluctuations is to begin preparation now.
-With the right strategy, you’ll not only survive, you’ll continue to thrive.
+The key to succeeding in real estate market fluctuations is to begin preparing now.
+With the right strategy, you’ll not only survive, but you’ll also continue to thrive.

 In this post from February, you might find a few other tips that will be helpful the next time the market hits a bumpy path.